Rod Rosenstein Authorized the Release of Text Messages Between FBI Employees Peter Strzok and Lisa Page

-Former Deputy Attorney General Rod Rosenstein authorized the leaking of private text messages between two former FBI employees critical to President Donald Trump, according to a Justice Department court filing released late Friday night.
+Former Deputy Attorney General Rod Rosenstein authorized the release of private text messages between two former FBI employees critical to President Donald Trump, according to a Justice Department court filing released late Friday night.

-The text messages, leaked to media two years ago, were between FBI agent Peter Strzok and FBI lawyer Lisa Page who were assigned to the investigation into collusion between Russia and the Trump campaign.
+The text messages, released to media two years ago, were between FBI agent Peter Strzok and FBI lawyer Lisa Page who were assigned to the investigation into collusion between Russia and the Trump campaign.
 The two referred to Trump as an “idiot” and expressed support for Democratic presidential nominee Hillary Clinton.
 The texts have fueled allegations of FBI bias by supporters of the Trump Administration and the President himself.

 The 375 messages were released to media the day before Rosenstein was scheduled to testify before Congress on Dec.
 13, 2017.